Anosov Endomorphisms on the 2-torus: Regularity of foliations and rigidity: Preliminary concepts

 \begin{proposition} Let $f: M \to M$ be an Anosov endomorphism and $F: \overline{M} \to \overline{M}$ a lift for $f$ to the universal cover.
 If the unstable distribution of $F$ has codimension one, then it is $C^1$. \end{proposition}

-In particular, if $\dim{M} = 2$, since $F$ is invertible, both the stable and unstable distribution are $C^1$.
-In general, these distributions are Hölder continuous.
-This also implies that the stable and unstable holonomies are $C^1$.
+In particular, if $\dim{M} = 2$, then we can apply the arguments in Proposition \ref{prop:F-C1-hol} for $F$ and $F^{-1}$, since $F$ is invertible, and both the stable and unstable distributions are $C^1$.
+This also implies that the stable and unstable holonomies (see Definition \ref{def:hol}) are $C^1$, .
+In general, these distributions and the associated holonomies are Hölder continuous (see \cite[\S 19.1]{katok1997introduction}).

 \begin{definition} Given a foliation $\mathcal{F}$, we define the \emph{holonomy} $h_{\Sigma_1, \Sigma_2}: \Sigma_1 \to \Sigma_2$ between two local discs $\Sigma_1$ and $\Sigma_2$ transverse to $\mathcal{F}$ by $q \mapsto \mathcal{F}(q) \cap \Sigma_2$, where $\mathcal{F}(q)$ is the leaf of $\mathcal{F}$ containing q. \end{definition}